Karma-vibhanga, Deeds and their Results

 Again we have just two scenes.
 On the right we see a number of people attending to someone who is sick, one is massaging his head, another applying oil and others are again massaging various parts of his body.
 They are giving effective medicine, or treatment, to someone who is sick.

 On the left the result is shown, the man sits while his consorts similarly massage him, and others stand and sit around worshipping him.
 He is enjoying his healthy life as a result of his good deeds.

 20. Giving Digestible Food leads to Little Illness

 This relief is harder to interpret that most we have seen so far.
 Normally a tree separates the cause from the result.
 If that is so here then the only cause shown in on the far right, but what exactly it represents is hard to say.
 Perhaps it is giving digestible food, or maybe it follows one of the Chinese texts and is moderation in food and drink.

 The rest of the panel again causes problems in interpretation.
 On the dais we see three people sitting, obviously in good health.
 But around them are seen what look like brahmins revelling and dancing, with legs raised.
 The person in the middle is possibly being given effective medicine.
-On the far right we see someone sitting with his consorts.
+On the far left we see someone sitting with his consorts.
 This is the result, but it is not really separated from the middle scene however.

 21. Anger leads to Ugliness

 Judging by the placement of the trees on this panel it would seem we have three scenes.
 On the far right we see three men, one with a stick raised, and before them are two men standing and another two sitting.
 The three must be acting out of anger.
 In the middle we see two people who are standing in front of two people who are portrayed as ugly, it suggests they are deriding them.

 On the left we see the result, many ugly looking people sit and stand together.
 Their anger and derision having caused their present condition.
 Although it is not clear on the photograph, there are two inscriptions on the panel, both of which read virūpa, meaning ugly in Sanskrit.